ivemberg/colpisciIlBlitz/README.md

 #GAME_ARENA

 This is the area where you can play.
-Hit as many blitzes as possible, if you totalize 100 points you fight with the final boss
+Hit as many blitzes as possible, if you totalize 200 points you fight with the final boss

 ![Simulator Screen Shot - iPhone 13 Pro Max - 2022-06-20 at 14 34 53](https://user-images.githubusercontent.com/66513963/174603502-250c5017-2160-47a6-843a-d0301ee44635.png)

+#BOSS_ARENA

+This is the last level of the game, you have 10 seconds to hit and defeat the Gigachad Blitz